andrew henderson menu

 An income tax, a wealth tax, and a gift tax (above a certain figure) will be applied to your crypto assets as per the Dutch tax laws.

-The Netherlands is on our list of non-crypto-friendly countries because Crypto taxes in Netherlands are levied on unrealized or fictitious gains of 31%.
+The Netherlands is on our list of non-crypto-friendly countries because crypto taxes in the Netherlands are levied on unrealised or fictitious gains at 36%.

 3. Japan